youungjulie/EE660_Midterm/midterm_answer.md

 **e/B_L = 0.0134** same for all 4 models

 ### (ii)
-Pick the best model from (f)(i) based on their test_MSE results.
-Now what is the generalization-error bound e/B_L for this final chosen best model?
-Now what is the generalization-error bound e/B_L for this final chosen best model?, evaluate numerically for δ = 0.1 , and briefly justify your generalization-error bound answer.

 Based on the test MSE result, the Ridge regression perform the best.
 e/B_L = (log(M/δ) / 2N) ^ (1/2)